 Today's recipe involves 3 of my favorite things.
 Creamy food, curry and 1 pot meals.
 This is no surprise to you how much I love curry.
 This recipe I literally threw together when I was craving curry.
 But I wanted it really simple and not the typical way I make it, but rather in a soup form, while using similar ingredients.
 Doesn't get more simple than when it's a 1 pot meal.
-I love meals that you can just throw everything into 1 pot.
 It's easy cleanup.

 Curry is normally served over some rice or grains, but this time I wanted all of that in the comfort of a hearty and super creamy soup.

 Ever since I created my own Homemade Curry Spice Blend, I have been using it like a mad woman.
 It is sooo good and makes dinners a breeze.
-I am using it again here in today's recipe.
 If you don't want to make it, then you can always use a yellow curry powder from the store, but just know that most are not as fabulous as my blend, haha.

 I really hope you love and devour this Easy 1 Pot Creamy Curry Rice Soup!
 I will be looking forward to hearing your feedback below!
 As always, it makes all the time in my kitchen worth it to hear from you, my readers 🙂